New Car Replacement Insurance: What It Is, Cost & Is It Worth It?

 See if you qualify for a lower rate in less than 2 minutes

-When you drive a brand-new car off the lot, it starts losing value almost immediately — with new vehicles typically losing 20–30% of their value in the first year alone, and EVs depreciating as much as 45–55% over three years.
-With the average new car now priced at around $49,353 in 2026, a standard insurance payout based on depreciated value can leave you thousands of dollars short of affording the same vehicle again.
+When you drive a brand-new car off the lot, it starts losing value almost immediately — with new vehicles typically losing 20–30% of their value in the first two years, and EVs depreciating as much as 58–60% over five years on average.
+With average new car transaction prices crossing $50,000 in late 2025, a standard insurance payout based on depreciated value can leave you thousands of dollars short of affording the same vehicle again.
 That gap can put you in a tough financial position when you need a replacement most.

 New car replacement insurance was designed to solve exactly that problem.
 In this guide, you'll learn what it covers, how it stacks up against gap insurance and standard ACV payouts, which companies offer it, what it costs in 2026, and whether it's a smart addition to your policy.